Parents’ Guide to Supporting the College Admissions Process

 As we previously mentioned, the student’s grades in challenging honors, AP/IB, and dual enrollment courses are one of the primary factors in college admissions.
 Parents have a strong role to play in supporting their student’s academic achievement.
 They can help guide their student toward an appropriately challenging courseload, and they can keep an eye on their student’s study habits and grades to ensure things are going well.

 If the student is struggling in a challenging class early in the year, quick intervention is helpful before their grade drops too low.
-If the class is truly too challenging for the student, consider switching to a non-honors/AP version of the class.
-If the student wants to stay in the class, you can help support their study habits at home with body doubling, suggesting focus techniques like the Pomodoro method or productivity apps, and holding their phone in a different room while they finish homework.
+Consider switching to a non-honors/AP version of the class if the class is truly too challenging for the student.
+You can help support their study habits at home by suggesting focus techniques like the Pomodoro method or productivity apps, and holding their phone in a different room while they finish homework.

-If your student isn’t understanding the material the teacher is presenting or isn’t doing well on tests and quizzes, academic tutoring support is a great option.
+To better support their understanding the material and feel confident completing exams, academic tutoring support is a great option.
 AJ Tutoring matches students with dynamic, experienced 1-on-1 academic tutors for weekly academic tutoring support.

 Test Prep Guidance